afrosimon/testapi/README.md

 $ sudo -u postgres bin/setup-db
 $ sudo -u postgres psql -c "ALTER ROLE testapi WITH PASSWORD '$SOME_PASSWORD'"
 ```

+As for the configuration, you will need to setup some environment variables, those at the end of the uwsgi.ini.
+With virtualenvwrapper the ~/.virtualenvs/testapi/bin/postactivate script is already there for such a use-case.

 Run the migrations: